gabriellemalate/MoodMemory/README.md

 ### Features

 - I want to log my mood without having to think about what to write.
-(AddMood Prompts)
+(Prompts)
 - I want to log my mood with consisent necessary information.
-(Required Add Inputs)
+(Required Input)
 - I want the ability look at my moods and easily assess patterns.
 (Mood Maps)
 - I want an easy, succinct way to explain how I feel. ('"Emoji-Emotion Display" Choices' Array)
 - I want a place where I can peruse through all of my past moods.
 (Mood Logs Tab)